woosting/turris-notes/howtos/guest-network/dns-fix.md

-To provide guests with a DNS (they will not be able to reach the Omnia itself after following the [openWRT (LuCi) recipe for making a guest WiFi network](https://wiki.openwrt.org/doc/recipes/guest-wlan-webinterface):
+To provide guests with a DNS (they will not be able to reach the Omnia itself after following the [openWRT (LuCI) recipe for making a guest WiFi network](https://wiki.openwrt.org/doc/recipes/guest-wlan-webinterface):

 0. Login to: [LuCI](192.168.1.1/cgi-bin/luci/)
 1. Navigate to: ***Network > Interfaces***